pujaagarwal5263/Coding-Basics/README.md

 # Coding-Basics
-Some of the basic coding questions to start with logic building.
+- Some of the basic coding questions to start with logic building.
+- Beginners can start from these questions.